m85091081/OneClick/README.md

 I'll not plan to opensources myself Hardware client / DB Broker ^_^ .

-If you just want copy and paste plase leave this repo.
+If you just want copy and paste please leave this repo.